Managing Apache CloudStack Storage

 In Windows you get the ability to easily setup striped or mirrored volumes using Disk Management utility.
 With a striped volume setup, data is written in stripes on two or more disks which increases performance.
 A mirrored volume lets you create a setup where the same data is written to two or more disks.
 This creates a live copy of your data on multiple disks.

 In this example we will create a volume of 200 gigabytes using two 100 gigabyte disks created in CloudStack.
+Please see the following link on how to create data disks in the CloudStack dashboard.

 After logging in on the Windows machine via the console or Remote Desktop, you need to start the program Computer Management and go to Disk Management.